Lauren Ahlquist, Psy.D.

 Education

-I earned a Doctor of Psychology (PsyD) in Clinical Psychology from Fuller Graduate School of Psychology.
-I completed my undergraduate studies at UCLA, where I received a B.A. in Psychology.
-I am licensed as a clinical psychologist (PSY 33502) by the California Board of Psychology.
+I earned my Doctor of Psychology (PsyD) in Clinical Psychology from Fuller Graduate School of Psychology.
+I completed my undergraduate studies at UCLA, where I received a B.A. in Psychology, graduating summa cum laude and Phi Beta Kappa.
+I am a licensed clinical psychologist (PSY 33502) through the California Board of Psychology.

 Clinical Experience

-My clinical experiences have involved the treatment of adolescents and adults with various psychological presentations, including anxiety, depression, relational issues, and trauma.
-I completed my APA-accredited internship at the West Los Angeles VA Medical Center, where I had the opportunity to be trained by experts in trauma and health psychology, as well as participate in clinical research on the implementation of an emotion-focused, psychodynamically informed treatment for chronic pain.
-I have also worked in a number of hospitals and community mental health clinics across the Los Angeles area, including Child and Family Guidance Center, the Institute for Girls’ Development, and UCLA Health
+I completed my APA-accredited internship at the West Los Angeles VA Medical Center, where I received advanced training in trauma and health psychology and participated in clinical research on an emotion-focused, psychodynamically informed treatment for chronic pain.
+Before transitioning into private practice, my clinical experience included work in hospital and community mental health settings across Los Angeles, including UCLA Health, Child and Family Guidance Center, and Las Encinas Hospital.

 Research